gofynd/fdk-client-javascript/documentation/application/USER.md

 | body | [EditEmailRequestSchema](#EditEmailRequestSchema) | yes | Request body |

-Adds a new email address to the user's profile.
+Use this API to add a new email address to a profile

 *Returned Response:*